smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 You will have to wait a few minutes for your transaction to confirm and the response to be sent back.
 You can get your house by clicking the `house` function button with your address.
 Once the response has been sent back, you'll be assigned a *Game of Thrones* house!

-You may notice there are more buttons (functions) than you originally built in the smart contract.
-These were inherited from the smart contracts `VRFConsumerBase` and `ConfirmedOwner` which are used in the contract definition.
+You might notice that there are more functions listed than you originally built in the smart contract.
+These were inherited from the `VRFConsumerBase` and `ConfirmedOwner` smart contracts, which are used in the contract definition.

 # 8. Further Reading